uviclibraries/death-by-powerpoint/index.md

 At the end of this workshop, you will be able to:

 1. Create a short instructional multimedia presentation that follows 9 presentation best practices and techniques
-2. Describe in three sentences why planning before you start to create your presentation is so important
-4. List 7 storytelling techniques that can help make PowerPoint presentations more engaging
+2. List 7 storytelling techniques that can help make PowerPoint presentations more engaging
 5. Import 4 or more photos and/or graphics into your PowerPoint or Google presentation, including at least one Creative Commons licensed image from one of the websites highlighted in the workshop

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }